 Answer: CyberKnife

-79. In June 2021, Medtronic announced a successful prostatectomy performed by their robotic assisted surgical system with what same name as an annual science fiction literary award?
+87. In June 2021, Medtronic announced a successful prostatectomy performed by their robotic-assisted surgical system with what name it shares with an annual science fiction literary award?

 Answer: Hugo